Free Clinical PDF Guide

 A concise reference for reasoning through the whole person.

-Structured history questions across all four domains: local tissue, system biology, psychology, and context
+What to screen, ask, examine, and treat across all four domains: local tissue, system biological, psychological, and contextual/social

 Download the Guide